-- e) Rate of CGST, SGST and IGST to be 9%, 9% and 18% respectively, onboth inward and outward supplies. - f) Both inward and outward supplies given above are exclusive oftaxes, wherever applicable. - g) All the conditions necessary for availing the ITC have been fulfilled.
-Compute the net GST payable by Mr. Kanhaiya for the month of January, 2018.
+- e) Rate of CGST, SGST and IGST to be 9%, 9% and 18% respectively, onboth inward and outward supplies. - f) Both inward and outward supplies given above are exclusive oftaxes, wherever applicable.

 Computation of net GST payable by Mr. Kanhaiya for the month of January, 2018